Emergency aid

 million people need humanitarian aid

-civilians have been killed since the beginning of the war
+civilians have been killed since the escalation of the war

 million had to leave their homes